UDMURTIA

 interest of the indigenous Udmurt people, and to realise the right of to self-determination.

-The Udmurt Republic is rich in mineral resources producing oil and reserves of peat and nitro-methane fields, while timber is also of importance.
+The Udmurt Republic is rich in mineral resources producing oil and disposing over reserves of

 In the 8th c., Udmurtia came under Khazar dominance, but by the mid 9th. c, the Volga Bulgarians had significantly increased their cultural and political influence in the region, and displaced Khazar influence among the Udmurts.
 The Volga-Bulgarians remained in control until the Mongol-Tatars conquered the Udmurt land in the 1230s.